 MMP9 is implicated in various diseases and pathological conditions, including chronic inflammatory diseases, arthritis, cardiovascular diseases, and cancer.
-In cancer, MMP9 is often associated with tumor invasion, metastasis, and angiogenesis, contributing to the progression of malignancies.
+In cancer, it is often associated with tumor invasion, metastasis, and angiogenesis, contributing to the progression of malignancies.

 Showing all 5 results